CaloQVAE : Simulating high-energy particle-calorimeter interactions using hybrid quantum-classical generative models: Model Setup

-The VAE and RBM parameters are jointly trained using the standard VAE objective and a binary cross-entropy (BCE) loss to enhance the generative capability of the model.
-Firstly, binary labels are created to isolate pixel positions with non-zero energy values in the energy images.
+At first VAE and RBM parameters are jointly trained using the standard VAE objective and a binary cross-entropy (BCE) loss to enhance the generative capability of the model.
+For the BCE loss, firstly binary labels are created to isolate pixel positions with non-zero energy values in the energy images.
 Subsequently, a BCE loss is computed between the binary label of the preprocessed input data and the binary label of the reconstructed data to incentivize the VAE to faithfully reproduce the distribution of non-zero energy pixels \cite{Abhi}.

-Due to non-differentiability of discrete values we replace discrete values with continuous variables following the Gumbel trick to allow backpropagation during training \cite{khoshaman2018gumbolt}.
+Furthermore, due to non-differentiability of discrete values we replace discrete values with continuous variables following the Gumbel trick to allow backpropagation during training \cite{khoshaman2018gumbolt}.
 Therefore the latent discrete variables $\mathbf{z}$ are replaced with continuous proxy variables $\zeta$ with the Gumbel trick.
 Similarly we also apply Gumbel trick on reconstructed labels to mask the reconstructed energies.
 Finally in inference the continuous variables are replaced with the discrete variables \cite{Abhi}.

+We obtain a trained model with trained VAE and RBM parameters using the prescription above.
+The next step is to generate latent RBM samples, $\mathbf{z}$, and pass the samples through the trained VAE decoder to obtain the shower images.
+In CaloDVAE, block Gibbs sampling is used to generate the latent RBM samples.
+In CaloQVAE, we propose a novel calorimeter simulation framework based on the quantum variational autoencoder generative model to generate latent space samples, instead of using computationally expensive block Gibbs sampling.